A bill to amend the Public Health Service Act to enhance the national strategy for combating and eliminating tuberculosis, and for other purposes.

 Length: 8 pages

-This bill was introduced on March 19, 2018, in a previous session of Congress, but was not enacted.
+This bill was introduced on March 19, 2018, in a previous session of Congress, but it did not receive a vote.

 Mar 19, 2018